jlmaier12/TrIdent/README.md

 TrIdent first classifies contigs as 'Prophage-like', 'Gen/Lat/GTA', 'HighVLPWCRC', or 'None' using pattern-matching to detect patterns in read coverages.

 - Prophage-like classifications include potential prophages or phage-inducible chromosomal islands (PICIs)
     - In addition to identifying prophages and PICIs on contigs, TrIdent also determines if they are highly active/abundant by assessing the associated read coverage in the whole-community fraction.
-If the read coverage of a prophage/PICI region is elevated above the non-prophage/PICI region of a contig, it is an indicator that the prophage/PICI is actively replicating or is highly abundant as its genome is represented in a higher frequency than its host bacteria.
+If the read coverage of a prophage/PICI region is elevated above the non-prophage/PICI region of a contig, it is an indicator that the prophage/PICI is actively replicating or is highly abundant as its genome is represented in a higher ratio than its host bacteria.
 - Gen/Lat/GTA classifications include potential generalized, lateral or gene transfer agent (GTA) transduction events
 - HighVLPWCRC classifications stand for 'High VLP-fraction:Whole-Community Read Coverage ratio' which means the contig has no pattern match but has an unusually high amount of bacterial DNA in the VLP-fraction and may represent the 'tail' of a sloping pattern formed by a Gen/Lat/GTA event.
 - None classifications includes contigs with no pattern matches and low/no read coverage in the VLP-fraction.

-Next, TrIdent can search contigs predicted as 'Prophage-like' for potential specialized transduction events to provide the user with a holistic view of the transduction actively occuring in their microbiome of interest.
+Next, TrIdent can search contigs predicted as 'Prophage-like' for specialized transduction events to provide the user with a holistic view of the transduction actively occuring in their microbiome of interest.

 TrIdent is entirely reference-indepedent meaning that classifications made do not rely on the accuracy or availability of gene annotations.
 Prophage and PICIs that are not yet known or annotated can still be identified with TrIdent!